-Law 11/18 Requirement Reacted GRI standard Page number Training Policies implemented in the field of training.
-103-2 The management approach and what it consists of.
-67-69 Total number of hours of training by professional category.
-404-1 Average hours of training per year per employee.
-68; 129 Accessibility Universal accessibility for people with disabilities.
-103-2 The management approach and what it consists of.
-73-74 Equality Measures taken to promote equal treatment and opportunities for women and men.
-103: Management Approach.
-71-72 Equality plans (Chapter III of Organic Law 3/2007 of 22 March for the effective equality of women and men), measures adopted to promote employment, protocols against gender bullying and prejudice; integration and universal accessibility for people with disabilities.
-103: Management Approach.
-71-72 Policy against all types of discrimination and, where applicable, for diversity management.
-406-1 Cases of discrimination and corrective actions taken.
-72 3.
-INFORMATION ON RESPECT FOR HUMAN RIGHTS Application of due diligence procedures in human rights matters.
-102-16 Values, principles, standards and norms of conduct.
-412-2 Training of employees in human rights policies and procedures.
-69; 96 Prevention of risks of violation of human rights and, where applicable, measures to mitigate, manage and repair possible abuses committed.
-103-2 The management approach and what it consists of.
-96 Cases reported involving violation of human rights.
-406-1 Cases of discrimination and corrective actions taken.
-96 Promotion of and compliance with the provisions of the essential ILO agreements relating to respect for freedom of association and the right to collective bargaining.
-103-2 The management approach and what it consists of.
-96 Elimination of discrimination in employment and occupation.
-Elimination of forced or compulsory labour.
-Effective abolition of child labour.
-4. INFORMATION CONCERNING THE FIGHT AGAINST BRIBERY AND CORRUPTION Measures taken to prevent bribery and corruption.
-102-16 Values, principles, standards and norms of conduct.
-205-1 Operations assessed for corruption-related risks.
-97-98 Measures to fight money laundering.
-102-16 Values, principles, standards and norms of conduct.
-99 Contributions to foundations and non-profit organisations.
-102-13 Membership of associations.
-85

-Law 11/18 Requirement Reacted GRI standard Page number 5.
-INFORMATION ABOUT THE COMPANY The company's commitments to sustainable development Impact of the company's activity on employment and local development.
-103-2 The management approach and what it consists of.
-79-81 Impact of the company's activity on local populations and on the territory.
-103-2 The management approach and what it consists of.
-82-85 Relationships maintained with those playing a role in local communities and how dialogue is established with them.
-102-43 Approach to stakeholder participation.
-24-25 Partnership and sponsorship actions.
-102-12 External initiatives.
-85; 136-137 Subcontracting and suppliers Inclusion in purchase policy of social, gender equality and environmental issues.
-103: Management Approach.
-106-107 In relationships with suppliers and subcontractors, taking their social and environmental responsibility into account.
-103: Management Approach.
-107-108 Supervisory systems, audits and their results.
-103: Management Approach.
-109 Consumers Measures for the health and safety of consumers.
-416-1 Assessment of the health and safety impacts of the product and service categories.
-103 Claim systems.
-103: Management Approach.
-104 Complaints received and their resolution.
-103: Management Approach.
-105 Tax information Profits obtained country by country.
-103: Management Approach.
-134-135 Corporate income tax paid on profit.
-103: Management Approach.
-134-135 Public grants received.
-103: Management Approach.
-135
+Application of due diligence procedures in human rights matters 102-16 Values, principles, standards and norms of conduct 412-2 Training of employees in human rights policies and procedures 75; 106 Prevention of risks of violation of human rights and, where applicable, measures to mitigate, manage and repair possible abuses committed 103-2 The management approach and what it consists of 106 Cases reported involving violation of human rights 406-1 Cases of discrimination and corrective actions taken 106 Promotion of and compliance with the provisions of the essential ILO agreements relating to respect for freedom of association and the right to collective bargaining Elimination of discrimination in employment and occupation - 103-2 The management approach and what it consists of 106 Elimination of forced or compulsory labour Effective abolition of child labour 4.
+INFORMATION CONCERNING THE FIG GHT AGAINST BRIBERY AND CORRUPTION Measures taken to prevent bribery and corruption 102-16 Values, principles, standards and norms of conduct 205-1 Operations assessed for corruption-related risks 107-108 Measures to fight money laundering 102-16 Values, principles, standards and norms of conduct 108-109 Contributions to foundations and non-profit organisations 102-13 Membership of associations 92-93 5.
+INFORMATION ABOUT THE COMPAN 4 The company's commitments to sustainable development Impact of the company's activity on employment and local development 103-2 The management approach and what it consists of 88-90 Impact of the company's activity on local populations and on the territory 103-2 The management approach and what it consists of 90-93 Relationships maintained with those playing a role in local communities and how dialogue is established with them 102-43 Approach to stakeholder participation 28-29 Partnership and sponsorship actions 102-12 External initiatives 92-93; 150-151 Subcontracting and suppliers Inclusion in purchase policy of social, gender equality and environmental issues 103: Management Approach 119-120 In relationships with suppliers and subcontractors, taking their social and environmental responsibility into account 103: Management Approach 120-121 Supervisory systems, audits and their results 103: Management Approach 122 Consumers Measures for the health and safety of 416-1 Assessment of the health and safety impacts of the product and service categories 115 consumers and service bategories consumers Claim systems 103: Management Approach 116 116 117 Claim systems 103: Management Approach Claim systems Complaints received and their resolution 103: Management Approach Claim systems Complaints received and their resolution Tax information 103: Management Approach 103: Management Approach 117

-ANNEX VIII Taxonomy
+Annex VIII: Taxonomy